 technological advancement, it is easy for a business owner to install security

-.
+systems.
 However, the office design has a role to play in the final choice and

 positioning of the security system.